 A posthumous degree may be awarded to a deceased undergraduate student who was within 16 credits of the completion of the requirements for graduation or to a deceased graduate student who was within 6 credits of the completion of the requirements for graduation.
 The student must have been enrolled during the past two regular semesters.
 The remaining credits would have completed all degree requirements, and the cumulative and major GPA requirements must be met.
 The appropriate degree may be awarded posthumously on the recommendation of the Dean of the Faculty with the approval of the Faculty Standards and Standing Committee and the President.
 The student’s transcript will show a notation that the degree was awarded posthumously.

-Post-baccalaureate certificate programs at Rhodes College provide additional, undergraduate coursework beyond the baccalaureate degree and major/minor.
+Post-baccalaureate certificate programs at Rhodes College provide additional, undergraduate or graduate coursework beyond the baccalaureate degree and major/minor.
 Each certificate program offers a carefully designed sequence of courses focusing on an area supplemental to the student's discipline, which may encompass multiple disciplines and help build knowledge and skills in a specific area.

 Requirements for Enrollment in a Post-Baccalaureate Certificate Program